jrenaud90/TidalPy/Documentation/utilities_x/conversions.md

 Both are Kepler's third law, $n^2 a^3 = G (M_{\text{host}} + M_{\text{target}})$, solved for one element or the other.
 The orbiting body's mass defaults to zero, which is the test-particle limit and is usually what a satellite problem wants; supply it when the mass ratio is large enough to matter, as in a binary or a planet-moon pair like Pluto and Charon.

 Both take an optional `G_to_use` so a comparison against a published result can use whatever value of the gravitational constant that work adopted.
-The default is TidalPy's own, which comes from SciPy at initialization.
+The default, `None`, uses TidalPy's own value, which comes from SciPy through the TidalPy config and is read on every call, so a reinitialized config is honored.

-A non-positive host mass or a negative target mass raises `ValueError`.
+A non-positive orbital motion or semi-major axis (NaN included), a non-positive host mass, a negative target mass, or a non-positive `G_to_use` raises `ValueError`.

 ## Non-Dimensionalization